Refunds of Excess Financial Aid

 How can I sign up for direct deposit?

-You may complete a direct deposit authorization form through your Student Center on Access.SMU.
+You may complete a direct deposit authorization form through your Student Center on my.SMU.
 Click on Self Service > Student Center > Under Finances (lower left side of screen) Click My SF eSpace.
 Complete process to enroll for ACH

 What if I don't want my refund?